Snoop Dogg clarifies the smoke he’s giving up

 Snoop is the brand’s official “smokesman.”

-The Death Row Records owner’s announcement didn’t seem to tick off fans.
+The announcement by the Death Row Records owner didn’t seem to tick off fans.
 They actually commended the stunt.

 The Instagram account for the X Games said, “This is a better twist than any movie has ever written.”